 Going to Dinsey World in 2021

-There are also plenty of reasons why it’s better to wait and go to Disney World in 2021.
+Overall, there are more reasons why it’s better to wait and go to Disney World in 2021.
 The main reason is to celebrate Disney World’s 50th Anniversary celebration.
 This is going to be the biggest party the theme parks have ever seen and it will be the biggest extravaganza Disney has ever put on.

 In order to get ready for Walt Disney World’s golden anniversary, a lot of work needs to get done around the parks still.
 Besides the new attractions and hotels Disney is building, we also expect there to be lots of minor improvements in the parks and Disney World will be as beautiful as you’ve ever seen it.

 The Disney World closure has messed up the timelines a bit, and a lot of this work would have been done in 2020.
-Now we anticipate these improvements to happen both in 2020 and 2021 in preparation for the festivities.
+Now we anticipate these improvements will get pushed to 2021 in preparation for the festivities.

 Walt Disney World opened on October 1, 1971, which means it is celebrating its 50th Anniversary on October 1, 2021.
 Even though we know the anniversary date, we don’t yet know when the celebration festivities are going to start.